gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 As you can see, there are many little things that shape the productive environment into one you can immediately employ, and reap the benefit in no-time.

-It was the original idea of .NET itself when it had started.
+It was the original idea of .NET when it was new.
 However, it got lost somewhere along the road.
-Now (2019) it's a pretty bleak platform focused on micro-optimizations and breaking the compatibility, seeding the wrong seeds at people's hearts.
+.NET is a pretty bleak set of segregated platforms nowadays (2019), mostly focused on micro-optimizations and breaking the compatibility, seeding the wrong seeds at people's hearts.

 Gapotchenko.FX was created to change that.